geremachek/nilus/README.md

 nilus [TEXT]... (also accepts input from STDIN)

 Usage of nilus:
-  -n	Don't print a newline when argumentss are passed -t	Display a Beta Code usage table
+  -n	Don't print a newline when arguments are passed -t	Display a Beta Code usage table
 ```